urql-graphql/urql/docs/basics/react-preact.md

 ### Using the mutation result

 When calling our `updateTodo` function we have two ways of getting to the result as it comes back from our API.
-We can either use the first value of the returned tuple — our `updateTodoResult` — or we can use the promise that `updateTodo` returns.
+We can either use the first value of the returned tuple, our `updateTodoResult`, or we can use the promise that `updateTodo` returns.

 ```jsx